 EA, money-smart as they are, do not seem to comprehend that gamers don't like the feeling of being nickeled and dimed out of their cash.
 It's a big deal when it comes to player retention rates, although the mass appeal of EA's games seems to be compensating for that pretty well.

-Ironically enough, Battlefield 4, which launched back in 2013, boasts about half the population of its big brother Battlefield 1.
+Ironically enough, Battlefield 4, which launched back in 2013, boasts about of its big brother Battlefield 1.
 The game has anywhere from 40 to 50 thousand players on peak days, which is quite a feat for a five year old.

-EA have already announced that monthly updates for Battlefield 1 will cease in June 2018 , so the company is well aware of its population drops.
+EA have already announced that monthly updates for Battlefield 1 will , so the company is well aware of its population drops.
 Maybe it's a good time for EA to rethink their practices?
 What am I saying, it's been that time for a decade now.